yosemitebandit/vebsite/content/notes/sterilizing-instruments.md

 * kills bacteria, spores, viruses, yeast and other fungi -- also very hazardous to humans
 * explosive at concentrations above 3%
 * very strict OSHA reqs around EtO's use -- if you can smell it, you've had a hazardous dose
+* it can permeate some plastics so you can actually bag your equipment before sterilizing it

 *nitrogen dioxide*